open-craft/sprints/README.rst

     a) Ticket
         The key of the ticket.
-    b) Status
+    a) Status
         The status of the ticket at the moment of ending the sprint.
-    c) Sprint
+    a) Sprint
         The active sprint (the one that is currently being ended).
-    d) Assignee
+    a) Assignee
         The assignee, for whom the spillover is being counted.
-    e) Reviewer 1
+    a) Reviewer 1
-    f) Reviewer 2
+    a) Reviewer 2
-    g) Reporter
+    a) Reporter
-    h) Story Points
+    a) Story Points
-    i) Estimated time
+    a) Estimated time
         The initial estimation of the ticket (in hours).
-    j) Remaining time
+    a) Remaining time
         The remaining time for the ticket (in hours).
-    k) Reason for the spillover
+    a) Reason for the spillover
         The reason of the spillover is retrieved from the comments made within the active sprint.
 The assignees should provide it with a comment matching the following regexp: ```[~{JIRA_BOT_USERNAME}\]: <spillover>(.*)<\/spillover>```.
 In case of multiple occurrences of comments matching this regexp, only the last one is taken into account.
 In case of no occurrences of such comments, the Jira bot will create a comment defined in `SPILLOVER_REMINDER_MESSAGE`.

     If the team members have achieved a clean sprint (without spillovers), they can post some hints on the ticket with the `SPRINT_MEETINGS_TICKET` name by adding a comment matching the spillover reason regexp (provided above).
 In case of no such comment, they will be reminded on the ticket with `SPILLOVER_CLEAN_HINTS_MESSAGE` comment.
 It's possible to disable the pings for specific users by adding them to `SPILLOVER_CLEAN_SPRINT_IGNORED_USERS` (this can be useful for people that are members of multiple cells, as they will be pinged on each cell-specific ticket).
-2. Upload commitments.
+1. Upload commitments.
     The `goal` of each user from the dashboard is uploaded to the cell-specific commitments sheet of the `GOOGLE_SPILLOVER_SPREADSHEET`.
-3. Move archived issues out of the active sprint.
+1. Move archived issues out of the active sprint.
     There has been a bug before that disallowed completing the sprint if it had archived issues, so we're moving all of them out of the active sprint.
-4. Close the active sprint.
+1. Close the active sprint.
-5. Move issues from the closed sprint to the next one.
+1. Move issues from the closed sprint to the next one.
-6. Open the next sprint.
+1. Open the next sprint.
-7. Create role-specific tasks for the sprint after next.
+1. Create role-specific tasks for the sprint after next.
     The assignees for these tickets are retrieved from the `GOOGLE_ROTATIONS_RANGE` defined within `GOOGLE_ROTATIONS_SPREADSHEET`.
 The format of this document is the following:

     a) First column contains sprint number (you can create multiple role tasks for one week by dividing sprint into parts, e.g. `Sprint 100a, Sprint 100b` - each in a separate row).